-Length of Service Severance Pay Continuation of Benefits Less than one (1) year of service Two (2) weeks of salary Benefits continue through the end of the month the employee left the company.
-Company will reimburse employee the equivalent of the full cost of the COBRA premium for one (1) month (upon receipt of documentation of premium payment)
+Length of Service Severance Pay Continuation of Benefits Less than one (1) year of service Two (2) weeks of salary.
+Employer will additionally reimburse employee the equivalent of the full cost of the state continuation coverage premium for one (1) month (upon receipt of documentation of premium payment).